saona-raimundo/Future-of-sports-at-IST-Austria/docs/log.md

 - access to gym.
 Elke (Head of Campus Service) is now in charge of contacting several other institutions about their offers.

-# 2022-03-09

-We have analyzed the questionnaire answers.
-They are [available in this document](/documents/SportIST_AllReplies_summary.xhtml) if anyone wants to check them out.

-There were a total of 151 participants.

-We sent it to C&M and will ask to be published on the next campus update.

----

 # 2022-04-15